See all Profiles

 Standing between two worlds in Harlem: A developmental psychopathology perspective of perinatally acquired human immunodeficiency virus and adolescence

 Are psychological consequences of stigma enduring or transitory?
-A longitudinal study of HIV stigma and psychological distress among Asians and Pacific Islanders living with HIV illness?
+A longitudinal study of HIV stigma and psychological distress among Asians and Pacific Islanders living with HIV illness.

 Multiple dimensions of HIV stigma and psychological distress among Asians and Pacific Islanders living with HIV illness

-The “demon plague” and access to care among undocumented Asian immigrants living with HIV disease in New York City
+The "Demon Plague" and access to care among Asian undocumented immigrants living with HIV disease in New York City